SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/file-management.md

 # Filesystem Integration

 In this chapter we are going to cover how UCloud/IM for Slurm integrates with your local distributed filesystem.
 We will start by covering the concept of UCloud drives and how these are mapped to your local environment.
-This will be follwed by a discussion on how to manage various integrations which are needed for fully managed providers.

 ## Software and Hardware Requirements